daniele77/daniele77.github.io/_drafts/cpp-extern-template.md

 mechanism while ensuring that all the code needed by the linker is generated might be the following:
-*include in every translation unit where the template appears a header file containing the clause `external template`, and add to the project a source file with the explicit instantiation.*
+*include in every translation unit where the template appears a header file containing the clause `extern template`, and add to the project a source file with the explicit instantiation.*

 ```c++